robotology/funny-things/README.md

 Funny Things
 ============

 `funny-things` is a repository which contains, among other funny things, a set of modules for easy scripting and execution of non-interactive (pre-programmed) demos.
-These modules (`funnyPostures`, `iCubBlinker` and `iCubBreather`) are devised to perform a set of actions, including moving, "breathing",  blinking, face expressions, etc, which can be easily handled through `rpc` commands.
-It might be useful to automatize the management of these modules not directly from such `rpc` commands, but through the use of bash (`.sh`) scripts, which allow easy synchronization, ordering and test of these calls so that they can be predefined for particular demos.
+These modules (`funnyPostures`, `iCubBlinker` and `gaze.lua`) are devised to perform a set of actions, including moving, gazing,  blinking, face expressions, etc, which can be easily handled through `rpc` commands.
+Moreover, these calls can be managed directly through the use of bash (`.sh`) scripts, which allow easy synchronization, ordering and test of these calls so that they can be predefined for particular demos.
+Several examples are available in the repo.

 Step-by-step guide
 ------------